allanfoppa/cplint/README.md

 npx cplint compile <path-to-context-file> [options]
 ```

 The `context.ia.yaml` is a humam friendly, but, by passing the `--interleave` flag, the CPLint compilation engine structurally transforms the payload in memory before delivering it to the prompt.
-Instead of sending separate, distant manual and auto blocks, eliminating the **"Lost in the Middle"** effect.
+Instead of sending separate, distant manual and auto blocks, trying to eliminate the **"Lost in the Middle"** effect.

 ### Contributing